 - Using a 2-tablespoon cookie scoop, create balls and roll them in the remaining confectioners' sugar.

-- Place on a parchment-lined baking sheet.
+- Place the balls of dough onto the lined baking sheet.
 Using your hands or the bottom of a drinking glass flatten balls into rounds.
 Place approximately 6 dough balls on each sheet.

 - Bake until they no longer appear wet on top, 8-11 minutes.
 After about 5 minutes cooling on the pan (they will be soft), place on cooling racks to cool completely.